samh1029/copypastaBot/README.md

 -help -- Shows what commands are available
--reset -- Update the dictionary with a refreshed version of the copypastas CSV -mc <minecraft server address> -- Get current logged in users of a MC server if any
+-reset -- Update the dictionary with a refreshed version of the copypastas CSV -mc <minecraft server address> -- Get current logged in users of a MC server if any -ask ... -- Connect to ChatGPT and get a response in the chat (Needs OPENAI_TOKEN set in the .env)
 ```